GarrettNicolai/CognateData/README.md

-# CognateData
-Data for low-resource cognate generation
+This repository contains two datasets for use in low-resource cognate generation.
+One is for generation between English and German, and the other is for generation between Russian and Polish.
+They were both collected from Wikipedia.